-If you’ve ever wondered if lumps, bumps, and the skin color of your vagina are normal, you’re not alone.
-Vaginal bumps and lumps are common, especially during your childbearing years or as you age.
-Keep reading to learn more about the causes for changes to your skin in this area and when you should see a doctor.
+If you’ve ever wondered about the lumps, bumps, and discolored skin of your vagina, you’re not alone.
+Keep reading to learn more about the causes of changes in this area and when to talk with a doctor.

-The vagina is a muscular tube that leads to your cervix, which is the opening to your uterus.
 The top layer of tissue in your vagina is mucous membrane, similar to tissue in your mouth or nose.
-The bumps and ridges on the surface of your vagina are called rugae, which are like folds or pleats of extra tissue when your vagina is relaxed.
+The bumps and ridges on the surface of your vagina are called rugae.
+They are like folds or pleats of extra tissue when your vagina is relaxed.
 During sex or childbirth, rugae enable your vagina to expand.

 The vulva includes several organs:

-- Labia majora are the larger lips of your vulva.
-The outer side of the labia majora is where your pubic hair is found.
+- Labia majora: These are the outer lips of your vulva.
+The outer side of the labia majora is where your pubic hair grows.
 The hairless skin of the inner fold is smoother and contains oil glands called sebaceous glands.

-- If you pull the labia majora apart, you’ll see your labia minora, the smaller lips of thin skin surrounding the opening to your vagina.
+- Labia minora: If you pull the labia majora apart, you’ll see your labia minora, or the inner lips of thin skin surrounding the opening to your vagina.

-- Skene’s glands and Bartholin’s glands, which produce mucus and other lubricants, are found on the labia minora.
+- Skene’s glands and Bartholin’s glands: These glands produce mucus and other lubricants.
+They’re found on the labia minora.
 The labia minora are also dotted with oil glands.

 1. Vulvar cysts

 Cysts normally go away without treatment.
-If a cyst becomes infected, your doctor can drain it and may prescribe antibiotics if there are signs of infection.
+If a cyst becomes infected, your doctor can drain it.
+They may prescribe antibiotics if there are signs of infection.

 2. Vaginal cysts

 Vaginal cysts usually aren’t painful.
-They’re rarely a cause for concern unless they result in discomfort during sex.
+They’re rarely a cause for concern unless they cause discomfort during sex.
 Occasionally, vaginal cysts need to be drained or removed surgically.

 3. Fordyce spots

-No treatment is usually needed for pregnant women, as varicosities usually recede about six weeks after the baby is born.
-They often reoccur with subsequent pregnancy.
+No treatment is usually needed if you’re pregnant.
+Varicosities usually recede about 6 weeks after childbirth.
+They often reoccur with any subsequent pregnancies.

-It’s estimated that approximately 4 percent of all women will develop these.
-For nonpregnant women, they can be embarrassing or cause discomfort with intercourse or when standing for long periods.
-A doctor who is a specialist in vein surgery and treatment can treat this condition.
+For those who aren’t pregnant, they may cause discomfort with intercourse or when standing for long periods.
+A doctor specializing in vein surgery and treatment can treat this condition.

 5. Ingrown hair

-Shaving, waxing, or plucking pubic hairs increases your risk for an ingrown pubic hair.
-That can cause a small, round, sometimes painful or itchy bump to form.
+Shaving, waxing, or plucking pubic hair increases your risk of ingrown pubic hair.
+Ingrown hair can cause a small, round, sometimes painful or itchy bump to form.
 The bump may be filled with pus, and the skin around the bump may also become darker.